armanbolatov/adaboost_error_bound/README.md

 ## Repository Map

-`data` — Experimental values we obtained throughout the experiments.
+`data` — Values we obtained throughout the experiments.

 `figs` — Figures we present in the report.

 `synthetic.ipynb` — Experiments on synthetic data.

-`real_d.ipynb`, `real_m.ipynb` — Experiments on real data for parameters $d$ and $m$.
+`real_d.ipynb`, `real_m.ipynb` — Experiments on real data.
 The dataset we used can be found [here](https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset).

 `report.pdf` — The report itself.